kalepail/passkey-kit/README.md

 });
 ```

-Note that while I don't recommend it you can use the server-intended `send` method on the client side by passing in the `launchtubeUrl` and `launchtubeJwt` values to the `PasskeyKit` constructor.
-We do this in the `./demo` site to ease demonstration, development and experimentation, however in a production environment you'll want to keep your secrets safe on the server.
+This is a fully typed library so docs aren't provided, however there's a full example showcasing all the core public methods in the `./demo` directory.
+I also recommend reviewing the [Super Peach](https://github.com/kalepail/superpeach) repo for an example of how you could implement both the client and server side in a more real-world scenario.

+Good luck, have fun, and change the world!

+For any questions or to showcase your progress please join the `#passkeys` channel on our [Discord](https://discord.gg/stellardev).

+## Deploy the event indexer

-In order to utilize the zephyr indexing service to track available signers and reverse lookup smart wallet contract addresses from passkey ids you'll need to deploy the Zephyr program from inside the `./zephyr` directory.
+In order to utilize the Mercury Zephyr indexing service to track available signers and reverse lookup smart wallet contract addresses from passkey ids you'll need to deploy the Zephyr program from inside the `./zephyr` directory.

 ```bash
 cd ./zephyr